Hiccup-Code/task/README.md

+## How to run app

+- npm instal
+- npm run dev

 ## Introduction

 Application should contain list of bank transactions, based on design structure from _design.png_ file and contain following functionalities: